pixpilot/scaffoldfy/docs/TEMPLATE_INHERITANCE.md

 ## Dependency and Prompt Merging

-When overriding a task, dependencies and prompts are intelligently merged:
+When overriding a task, dependencies are intelligently merged:

 ```json
 // base.json